-- The member is younger than age 26; - Diagnosed with Autism Spectrum Disorder by a licensed physician (MD or DO) or a licensed doctoral level clinical psychologist (PhD or PsyD) utilizing results from a face-to-face evaluation and a clinically recognized, validated tool endorsed by the Behavioral Health Case Manager; and - Treatment is determined by the Behavioral Health Case Manager to be medically necessary.
+- The member is younger than age 26; - Diagnosed with Autism Spectrum Disorder by a licensed physician (MD or DO) or a licensed doctoral level clinical psychologist (PhD or PsyD) and - Treatment is determined to be medically necessary.

 Other than those listed in the second bullet above, no other providers are eligible for reimbursement of the diagnostic evaluation.
 Licensure of the MD, DO, PhD or PsyD must be in the state in which the diagnostic evaluation is performed.
 These services are covered only when provided by an in-network provider.
 There are no exceptions for non-network providers.